-SEVERE INJURY OR DEATH can result if you do not follow these instructions:
+SEVERE INJURY OR DEATH

+can result if you do not follow these instructions:

-BEFORE YOU OPERATE THIS VEHICLE, READ THIS OPERATOR'S GUIDE, ALL ON PRODUCT SAFETY LABELS AND WATCH THE SAFETY VIDEO.
+• BEFORE YOU OPERATE THIS VEHICLE, READ THIS OPERATOR'S GUIDE, ALL ON PRODUCT SAFETY LABELS AND WATCH THE SAFETY VIDEO.

 - NEVER OPERATE THIS VEHICLE WITHOUT PROPER INSTRUCTIONS.

+- Complete a certified training course.

+- DO NOT EXCEED VEHICLE SEATING CAPACITY

+- FOR 1UP MODELS, NEVER CARRY A PASSENGER.

+You increase your risk of losing control if you carry a passenger.

+NEVER OPERATE THIS VEHICLE ON A PAVED SURFACE.

+You increase your risk of losing control if you operate this vehicle on pavement.

+NEVER OPERATE THIS VEHICLE ON PUBLIC ROADS.

-Complete a certified training course. - FOR MAX MODELS, NEVER CARRY MORE THAN ONE PASSENGER.
-You increase your risk of losing control if you carry more than one passenger. - FOR 1UP MODELS, NEVER CARRY A PASSENGER.
-You increase your risk of losing control if you carry a passenger. - ALWAYS RESPECT THE ROAD TRAFFIC LAWS when you operate the vehicule on the roadway, even a dirt or gravel road. - OPERATOR AND PASSENGER (MAX models) SHOULD ALWAYS WEAR AN APPROVED HELMET, eye protection, and protective clothing. - NEVER USE WITH DRUGS OR ALCOHOL.
+You can collide with another vehicle if you operate this vehicle on a public road.

+- OPERATOR AND PASSENGER (MAX models) SHOULD ALWAYS WEAR AN APPROVED HELMET, eye protection, and protective clothing. - NEVER USE WITH DRUGS OR ALCOHOL.
 They slow reaction time and impair judgment. - NEVER OPERATE THIS VEHICLE AT EXCESSIVE SPEEDS.

-You increase your risk of losing control if you operate this vehicle at speeds too fast for the terrain, visibility conditions, or your experience. - NEVER ATTEMPT WHEELIES, JUMPS, OR OTHER STUNTS.
+You increase your risk of losing control if you operate this vehicle at speeds too fast for the terrain, visibility conditions, or your experience.

+NEVER ATTEMPT WHEELIES, JUMPS, OR OTHER STUNTS.

-219 001 965 OPERATOR'S GUIDE OUTLANDER 6x6 T SERIES / ENGLISH GUIDE DU CONDUCTEUR SÉRIE T OUTLANDER 6x6 / ANGLAIS
+OPERATOR'S GUIDE OUTLANDER 6x6 T Series / ENGLISH GUIDE DU CONDUCTEUR Séries OUTLANDER 6x6 T / ANGLAIS